crisostomi/agent-demo/readme.md

 Create files `key.txt` and `tavili_key.txt` in the home directory of the project.
 Insert your OpenAI key in the first and your Tavily key in the second.

+## Usage

 Run the server

 ```
 python server.py
 ```

+Try sending requests to the server from `notebooks/requests_playground.ipynb`